 It happens all the time; videos get lost in TikTok.
 But the good news is that you can find those lost videos; TikTok ain't a black hole.

-How To Find TikTok Videos You've Already Watched in 2022
+How To Find TikTok Videos You've Already Watched

-So, if you’re wondering how to see your TikTok watch history, here are a few ways to find it:
+So, if you’re wondering how to see your TikTok watch history, here are a few ways to find it.

-Method 1: Using the watch history feature
+Using the native watch history feature

 - Go to your Profile and tap the three stacked lines in the top-right corner of the screen.